Talk to the Team

 On the roadmap

-The v0.1 draft is focused on redaction.
+Today PhiSQL handles policy authoring: redaction, custom identifiers, AI detection, and date shifting.
 Later versions extend the same language to the rest of the toolkit: discovery, monitoring, and benchmarking.
-The syntax below illustrates the direction and is not yet implemented.
+The syntax below illustrates that direction and is not yet implemented.

 -- Discovery (planned): inventory where PII lives.